Leek995/WeatherAPP/README.md

 Below is a link to a **video demo** that walks through the functionality of the application.
 [Click here]()

 To view the application and it's source code on your local device.
 You will need to clone the repo by following the directions below.
 WeatherMap uses two API's.
-Therefore, two API key's are needed from both [Map Box](https://docs.mapbox.com/help/getting-started/access-tokens/) [OpenWeather](https://openweathermap.org/appid) to access the application.
+Therefore, two API key's are needed from both [Map Box](https://docs.mapbox.com/help/getting-started/access-tokens/) & [OpenWeather](https://openweathermap.org/appid) to access the application.
-- Copy SSH key by clicking the green drop down button titled code.
+- Copy SSH key by clicking the green drop down button titled, code.
-- type ```git clone``` and paste key into working directory.
+- Type ```git clone``` and paste key into working directory in terminal.
+- Insert keys directly into main js file by replacing constant variables named token.
+- Run the application through browser.

 ### Instructions
 1. Once the map loads, find the blue marker/pin on the map.